Screen counts and crowd reports for Oct. 22-24

 College Boy Z

-makeshift_wings wrote: Zingaling wrote: Almost everyone on here and BOM have given it horrible grades.
-Looks like an instant classic for me. :wink: Well, you'll have a review from an actual horror movie fan in a couple of hours.
-I'm leaving right about now.
+Almost everyone on here and BOM have given it horrible grades.
+Looks like an instant classic for me. :lol: :wink:

 You must have big rats